syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/using-mask-characters-as-literals.md

 ---
 layout: post
-title: Using Mask Characters as Literals in SfMaskedEdit control for Xamarin.Forms platform
+title: Mask Characters as Literals in Syncfusion MaskedEdit for Xamarin.Forms
 description: Learn how to use mask characters as literals in SfMaskedEdit control for Xamarin.Forms platform
 platform: Xamarin
 control: SfMaskedEdit